 go some way towards addressing family/whānau concerns about information sharing and treatment options

-help facilitate ongoing family/whānau involvement in MH(CAT) Act processes such as clinical reviews of treatment or court hearings.
+help facilitate ongoing family/whānau involvement in Mental Health Act processes such as clinical reviews of treatment or court hearings.

-When a medical practitioner or responsible clinician is deciding whether family/ whānau consultation is in the best interests of the patient or proposed patient, they must first consult the patient or proposed patient.
-A medical practitioner or responsible clinician must apply the relevant parts of these guidelines when deciding:
+When a health practitioner or responsible clinician is establishing whether family/ whānau consultation is in the best interests of the patient or proposed patient, they must first consult the patient or proposed patient.
+A health practitioner or responsible clinician must apply the relevant parts of these guidelines when deciding:

-when and how to consult family/whānau or the patient or proposed patient
+when and how to engage with a family/whānau or the patient or proposed patient

-whether consultation with family/whānau is reasonably practicable
+whether engagement with family/whānau is reasonably practicable

-whether consultation with family/whānau is in the best interests of the patient or proposed patient.
+whether engagement with family/whānau is in the best interests of the patient or proposed patient.

+The clinician must acknowledge the relationships that a patient or proposed patient has with their family and whānau, a principal caregiver, or other person and support network that they trust.
+Where consultation with family/whānau is not practicable or in the best interests of the patient, the clinician should ask the patient or proposed patient if there is a person or support network who knows them well and is involved with their ongoing health and care.
+It is possible this person or support network might meet the definition of family/whānau as discussed below in section 4.2.

+In addition to section 7A, patients and proposed patients have the right to the company of others (section 71), the right to receive visitors and make telephone calls (section 72), and the right to receive and send letters and postal articles (section 73 and 74).
+Services must facilitate these rights.
+It is important that the person who is engaged with mental health services, has the freedom to reach their close connections (family/whānau or friend), and that the family/whānau and friends can reach the individual, while the person is under the Act.

 Consultation with family/whānau is an ongoing process.
-It is recommended that a medical practitioner or responsible clinician consults or attempts to consult:
+Although the Act requires consultation at certain times, it should occur through all phases and stages ofthe assessment/treatment process.
+It is recommended that a health practitioner or responsible clinician consults or attempts to consult:

 when making significant treatment decisions